-In external beam radiation therapy, a machine precisely directs radiation beams from outside the body to the cervix, lymph nodes and other organs that need treatment.
-The initial planning session will include a CT scan to work out where to direct the radiation beams, and may take up to 45 minutes.
-The actual treatment takes only a few minutes each time.
+In external beam radiation therapy (EBRT), a machine precisely directs radiation beams from outside the body to the cervix, lymph nodes and other organs that need treatment.
+You will have a planning session, including a CT scan, to work out where to direct the radiation beams.

 Internal radiation therapy